Tejas1204-TD/abc/README.md

 # Ink Node

+#this is practice to create a pull request sorry

 > Forked and customized from https://github.com/smartcontracts/simple-optimism-node

 A simple docker compose script for launching full / archive node for the Ink chain.